-No matter how much equipment or fiddly bits and pieces you need for your hobby, the shed is the perfect place to paint, sew, or do pottery without making your house look like a bomb has dropped.
+No matter how much equipment or fiddly bits and pieces you need for your hobby.
+It is the perfect place to paint, sew or do pottery without making your house look like a bomb has dropped.

 Turn it into a workshop

 If you like projects, like rebuilding motorbikes or something similarly messy and oily.
 Why not turn your shed into a workshop where you can build things and take them apart to your heart’s content!